RichuAK/foundrySolidity/README.md

-# foundrySolidityPatrick
+# foundrySolidityProjects

+Few Solidity projects with Foundry.

-Patrick Collins' Solidity Foundry Course
+Based on Patrick Collins' Mega Course and Resources.